rust-lang/reference/src/inline-assembly.md

 ```

 r[asm.options.supported-options.nostack]
-- `nostack`: The `asm!` block does not push data to the stack, or write to the stack red-zone (if supported by the target).
+- `nostack`: The assembly code does not push data to the stack, or write to the stack red-zone (if supported by the target).
   If this option is *not* used then the stack pointer is guaranteed to be suitably aligned (according to the target ABI) for a function call.

 <!-- no_run: Test has undefined behavior at runtime -->